 As a child I dreamed I was a bird and wrote a poem on my reverie.
 I never stopped flying with my feet on the ground.

-What fueled my passions was my enormously fulfilling and rewarding profession as an adjudicator with the provincial and federal governments of Canada.
+What fueled my passions was my enormously fulfilling and rewarding profession as an adjudicator with the provincial and federal governments of Canada for over two decades.

 All of the above was encapsulated in a recent interview on TV in Delhi with Sharad Dutt.